Having a ball: Super supporter Jo hosts fundraiser

 Samuel was born in August 2016.
 He had just turned 10 weeks when his mum, Jo, tried to wake him for his feed and found him groaning with a very high temperature and racing heartbeat.
 She phoned 111 and an ambulance was sent.
 In her local A&E, Samuel’s condition deteriorated quickly and Jo was told that it was unlikely her son would be going home with her.

-‘Soon after, we found out that a team from Evelina London Children’s Hospital were en route and that following their advice, the A&E doctors were going to start pumping Samuel with fluid,’ Jo says.
+‘Soon after, we found out that a team from Evelina London Children’s Hospital were en route and that, following their advice, the A&E doctors were going to start pumping Samuel with fluid,’ Jo says.

 Once the team from Evelina London arrived, they put Samuel into an induced coma and assisted his breathing to release the stress on his heart.
 After one hour, he was stable enough to be transferred to Evelina London where he remained in the Paediatric Intensive Care Unit for 48 hours.

-Samuel was given antibiotics and a lumber puncture to collect spinal fluid for testing and the specialists discovered that Samuel had sepsis.
+Samuel was given antibiotics and a lumbar puncture to collect spinal fluid for testing and the specialists discovered that Samuel had sepsis.
 An undetected milk protein allergy had brought on a water infection, which led to the life-threatening condition.

 After two days, Samuel was well enough to breathe and feed without machines.
 He was moved to a high dependency unit to see through his course of antibiotics and was sent home three days later.